 Pre-Approvals, Bridge Loans, Jumbo loans

 Why?
 Because a lot of times the clients will come to us, “Saturday morning I found a house, I wanna get pre-approved by noon.”
-Okay, well, you’re not gonna get an underwriter at noon on a Saturday and the process really honestly takes a couple weeks.
-It’s gotta go through loan processing.
-They sign loan disclosures, they supply documents, then a loan processor reviews it, asks for more documents most likely, then it goes to the underwriter.
+Okay, well, you’re not going to get an underwriter at noon on a Saturday and the process really honestly takes a couple weeks.
+It’s got to go through loan processing.
+They sign loan disclosures, they supply documents, then a loan processor reviews it, asks for more documents most likely.
+Then it goes to the underwriter.
 And each phase is a queue.
 These aren’t instantaneous events.
 Then the underwriter underwrites it, probably asks for some things.
 You can see how it takes a couple weeks for a real pre-approval.

 Do they have minimum trade line requirements?
 Some lenders require a minimum amount of active credit, like three or four pieces of current credit.
 I have people come to me for a jumbo loan, they’re like, “Yeah, I have one credit card I use and that’s it.”
-And that’s great and they think it’s great because they’ve got almost no debt, but it’s… Jumbo lenders really wanna see that you can manage at least three or four pieces of credit.
-I do have some lender sources that don’t have minimum trade line requirements, many do.
+And that’s great and they think it’s great because they’ve got almost no debt.
+But Jumbo lenders really want to see that you can manage at least three or four pieces of credit.
+I do have some lender sources that don’t have minimum trade line requirements, but many do.
 That’s a question.